Freedom never felt so good.

 And now we can finally recover and reminisce.

 Exam season is over, and you couldn’t be any happier.
-In other words, no more will you have to wake up early in the morning to squeeze in last minute studies.
+In other words, no more will you have to wake up early in the morning to squeeze in last minute revision.
 No more will you have to decline your friend’s invitation to go out for dinner because you have a 10 am exam on Torts.
 And no more will you have to study for excessive amounts of time.

 It is done and to sum up, you couldn’t be happier.

 I think now is as good a time as ever to say well done.
 Well done to you on your hard work.
 Well done to you for staying up late, revising and studying and making new notes on old notes.
 Well done to you for getting through your exams.

 Exams are every student’s worst nightmare.
 It is definitely not easy.

 But fear not; it is no longer an issue for you!

 However, with exams, comes the dreaded results day.
 The fact that your fate lies in an envelope or on a computer screen.
 It’s funny how we equate our self-worth to a set of numbers that only reflects how we performed on one given day and not necessarily on us as a person.

 Remember.
 Just because you didn’t do well in one or two or more subjects, only tells you that on those given days, it was not meant to be.
 Overall, however, it doesn’t make you any less of a person nor does it cast a doubt on your capabilities.
 It is not a reflection of your intelligence!
 YOU are a reflection of your intelligence!

 I think it is so easy for us to remember that and yet it is not the biggest nor most important thing that we really need to worry about.